Go back to

 From Bart:

-This is my 1947 3/4-ton.
-I bought my pickup three years ago.
+This is my 1947 Chevrolet 3/4-ton truck.
+I bought this old pickup three years ago.
 She came off of a farm in Ordway Colorado.
 I towed it home expecting to have to rebuild everything.
-After cleaning the carburetor I checked the points and the plugs and than cranked her over and she started right up.
-I had to do some body work because of dents.
-However, the only rust on the truck was a cab corner.
+After cleaning the carburetor, I checked the points and the plugs.
+I cranked her over and she started right up.

-I have been driving it every day for three years now.
-I drove it to work every day until the motor developed a knock.
 Now I am in the process of rebuilding the 216 motor.
 I have painted it and re-installed the bed wood.
 Every thing but the wiring and the wood are original.
 The only thing I have upgraded is the tires, and I put a 12-volt system in her.
 I kept the generator.
 It just looks better.
 When I am completely done restoring, her I'll include an updated photo.

 This picture was taken two years ago.
 I was driving in a parade.